WMGK: Classic rock

 In 1997, Greater Media acquired two more Philadelphia FM stations, album rock WMMR and modern AC WXXM.
 WMGK continued to position itself as a Classic Hits station.
-But when WYSP changed its format from classic rock to modern rock, WMGK began to describe itself as classic rock, eliminated non-rock 1970s songs altogether.
-Still, with rocker WMMR in the cluster, playing plenty of harder-edged classics, WMGK leaned softer than most classic rock stations.
+But in 2002, WMGK began as Philadelphia's Classic Rock and eliminated non-rock songs altogether.

 On November 17, 2006, at 6 p.m., former New Jersey–based classic rock station WTHK became "The New Smooth Jazz 97.5 WJJZ".
 With WTHK no longer airing classic rock, WMGK became the Philadelphia region's only classic rock station.
 The station on 97.5 is now co-owned with WMGK and carries a sports radio format as WPEN-FM, which was once WMGK's call sign.

 On April Fools' Day in 2015, WMGK briefly reverted to its previous adult contemporary/soft rock music format during DJ Andre Gardner program.
 Gardner announced WMGK "Magic 103" and played the old Magic jingles.
 The prank ended when a listener called in to the station to complain about the loss of classic rock.

 On July 19, 2016, Beasley Media Group announced it would acquire Greater Media and its 21 stations (including WMGK) for $240 million.
 The FCC approved the sale on October 6, and the sale closed on November 1.

+In recent years, WMGK has experienced on air changes, including the retirement of midday host Debbi Calton in 2019 and morning show host John DeBella in 2023.
+The station also lost several DJs in layoffs, including night DJ Ray Koob in 2018 and afternoon DJ Andre Gardner in 2024.
+Morning host Matt Cord left WMGK to return to middays at sister-station WMMR in December 2025, following the death of Pierre Robert.
+Cord was replaced in mornings at WMGK by Paul Kelly.